-Restorative Dentistry in Midtown Manhattan
+Restorative Dentistry in Manhattan's Upper East Side

 You must diligently practice oral hygiene to maintain healthy teeth and gums.
 However, there are circumstances in which teeth are damaged or lost to decay, disease, or injury.
 For these circumstances, it's vital for patients to visit the dentist and inquire about their options for restorative dentistry.